 The recording of my public lecture "When mathematics becomes art ... the unexpected beauty of self-evolving mathematical functions" is available at the link on the left.

 OPTIMA coming soon!

-Launching in 2021 is our new $8 million Industrial Transformation Training Centre for Optimisation Technologies, Integrated Methodologies and Applications (OPTIMA), funded by the Australian Research Council in partnerships with 11 industry partners and Monash and University of Melbourne.
+Based at Melbourne Connect and launching in 2021 is our new $8 million Industrial Transformation Training Centre for Optimisation Technologies, Integrated Methodologies and Applications (OPTIMA), funded by the Australian Research Council in partnerships with 11 industry partners and Monash and University of Melbourne.
 See announcement, with more details coming soon!

 An Introduction to Instance Space Analysis and our online tool MATILDA is now available, recently presented online at the World Congress on Computational Intelligence, in July 2020